 - Time saved in review – when a content piece is written following the detailed guidelines of a content brief, the review is done quicker and the editor/person doing the review rarely needs to ask for a lot of adjustments

 - Easy achievement of consistency – when every copywriter in the team uses the same style of content briefs, they manage to achieve consistency in the content pieces which can be tricky when different writers, with different styles, are writing for the same blog or channel.

-- Scalability – scaling content production and streamline the entire process from idea initiation to publishing – SEO, copywriters, editors, designers, publishers
+- Scalability – scaling content production and streamlining the entire process from idea initiation to publishing – SEO, copywriters, editors, designers, publishers